rolling-scopes/rsschool-app/docs/RS APP Platform/rs-app-tasks.md

 ## Codewars
 Some tasks require solving several tasks on the site https://www.codewars.com/

-After you fullfilling the task, log in to the rs app  https://app.rs.school/, select **Auto-Test**, select **Codewars {Task Name}** from the drop-down list, click **Submit**.
+After you fullfilling the task, log in to the  RS School App  https://app.rs.school/, select **Auto-Test**, select **Codewars {Task Name}** from the drop-down list, click **Submit**.
 The result of the check is displayed on the right.

 You can submit a task as many times as you want, each subsequent submission overwrites the previous one.

-Your username on the Codewars website should be the same as the GitHub nickname  you had registered in the rs app.
+Your username on the Codewars website should be the same as the GitHub nickname  you had registered in the  RS School App.
 If the specified username on Codewars is busy, add the ending -rss to your GitHub nickname.
 You can change the username to codewars by following the link https://www.codewars.com/users/edit

 ![edit username](images/rs-app-tasks-1.jpg)